nvtkaszpir/3d-print/obico-ml-api-only/README.md

 Notice that ml_api is processing whole image, so my example image above with the date, can trigger false spaghetti detections :)

-## Webb app
+## Webb app which returns image directly

 Web app allows to return image with rendered detections.
 Run `docker-compose up` and on port 3334 there is a app that does that.

 See [info.html](./info.html) for more details.

-Example:
+Remember you need to url encode passed parameters (python requests does it automatically), so with curl it may need a bit of tweaking.

+Let say that the ingore region is `[[320, 32, 640, 64],[210, 600, 420, 1200],[1500, 600, 200, 1200]]`,
+so we can first remove spaces from it (`[[320,32,640,64],[210,600,420,1200],[1500,600,200,1200]]`) and then pass this as input via [urlencode.org](https://www.urlencoder.org/) and we get a value of `%5B%5B320%2C32%2C640%2C64%5D%2C%5B210%2C600%2C420%2C1200%5D%2C%5B1500%2C600%2C200%2C1200%5D%5D` which we can pass on to curl as parameter below.

+Additional params are api url and image to fetch.

 ```shell
 curl  "http://127.0.0.1:3334/r/?api=http://ml_api:3333&img=http://bagno.hlds.pl/obico/bad_1.jpg&ignore=%5B%5B320%2C32%2C640%2C64%5D%2C%5B188%2C600%2C376%2C1200%5D%2C%5B1507%2C600%2C185%2C1200%5D%5D"
 ```

-This way you can for example do detections in one api call and if there are detections you can do another call to different API to get them rendered on the image.
+This way you can for example do detections in one API call (just to get JSON), process that JSON and if there are detections you can do another call to different API to get them rendered on the image and process them further.

 Useful with node-red such as: